There’s nothing better than the great outdoors!

 You either bought a VW or you cobbled together some homemade monstrosity and hoped that it stayed in one piece while you were out on the road.

 In 20220, you have a ton of choices and most of them are great.
 So, we’ve rounded up our 5 favorite camper vans but we won’t pretend that they’re your only options.

 In fact, there are so many different campers to choose from now that you could spend a year checking them all out.

 The Volkswagen California Camper Van

 VW is indelibly associated with camper vans and it’s for good reason.

 This is a supremely well-balanced model with everything you could expect from German driving technology in the form of top level safety features and with plenty of choice for purists (yes, there’s a manual option, and even all wheel drive!).

 The design for the pop-top roof means you can easily get 4 adults comfortably sleeping inside.

 The removable dining area is so easy to put away when you don’t need it.
-Easy breezy!
+Easy breezy van life!

 You simply can’t go wrong with the California Camper Van.